KdotDevelopment/MinecraftInC/README.md

  - Does not support file saving or loading
  - Does not support multiplayer
  - Small various things I am working on
+ - Known memory leak with GUI screens and mobs

 ## How to Build
 I only make this project on WSL, so it must be built on linux unless you rewrite the makefile for building on Windows.
 However, the primary binary that I create here is only for Windows, which by the way, is completely statically linked.